tonywaiweb/tinymce-docs/plugins/drive.md

 ## Upload Files URL

-All files are uploaded to a central storage with a CDN endpoint that means that we are hosting your files and they are publicly available in read-only mode for anyone that has access to the URL of that file.
+All files are uploaded to a central storage with a content delivery network endpoint that means that we are hosting your files and they are publicly available in read-only mode for anyone that has access to the URL of that file.
 The URL format for each file is `https://drive.tiny.cloud/1/{your-api-key}/{uuid}` and gets generated when a file is uploaded.
 If you move or rename a file, it will still have the same unique URL, so the restructuring of your files using Drive won't affect where they are being used.
 However, deleting a file will mark the URL as being unused, and the URL will not continue to work.